Resolve alerts

 See Features for more detailsRe-evaluate the results

-Once all alerts have been resolve, you must re-run the workflow for the entity.- To update the
+Once all alerts have been resolved, you must re-run the workflow for the entity.- To update the

 status: The overallworkflowResult.statuswill only be changed by the system fromREVIEWtoPASSorCLEARafter the workflow is executed again and the steps included in the monitoring workflow confirms that no unresolved hits remain. - To clear